-Purpose
+1. Purpose

-Assays of IRS-sprayed blocks are carried out to determine toxicity to test systems (mosquitoes), expressed as knockdown, mortality and duration of effective action at pre-determined time points post spraying.
-The methodology uses a standard exposure time of 30 minutes at 27±2°C and 80+10%RH but this can vary for different Als and different protocols.
-Knockdown is recorded at 60 minutes post exposure and mortality typically after 24 hours.
+Assays of Indoor Residual Sprayed (IRS) blocks are carried out to determine toxicity to test systems (mosquitoes), expressed as knockdown (KD), mortality, and duration of effective action at pre-determined time points post spraying.
+The methodology uses a standard exposure time of 30 minutes at 27±20C and 80+10% relative humidity (RH), but this can vary for different active ingredients (AIs) and different protocols.
+KD is recorded at 60 minutes post-exposure, and mortality typically after 24 hours.

-For non-pyrethroid insecticides and/or insecticides with a mode of action that does not target the nervous system, a different exposure time and/or an extended observation period post-exposure may be required.
-In addition, other outcome measures may be included such as effect on fecundity post-exposure.
-Always refer to the relevant study protocol for the required conditions of exposure, length of exposure and observation periods post-exposure.
-The procedures for conducting cone assays should be closely followed so that tests are performed under the same conditions and standards, and data can be compared between different studies.
+For non-pyrethroid insecticides or chemicals with a mode of action (MoA) that does not target the nervous system, a different exposure time and/or an extended observation period postexposure may be required.
+In addition, other outcome measures may be included, such as the effect on fecundity post-exposure.
+As a guide, when testing pirimiphos-methyl, a 24-hour holding period is generally recommended.
+When testing products containing clothianidin, a 72hour holding period is recommended.
+In addition, when testing any product with a combination AI including a pyrethroid, pyrethroid-resistant mosquitoes are recommended to be used in the bioassay, which could include wild-caught mosquitoes as opposed to insectaryreared mosquitoes.
+Therefore, resistant mosquitoes should be characterized in susceptibility tests before being used, using a method like that in I2I-SOP-016.

+Always refer to the relevant study protocol for the required exposure conditions, length of exposure and post-exposure observation periods.
+In addition, the procedures for conducting cone assays should be closely followed so that tests are performed under the same conditions and standards, and data can be compared between different studies.